JetBrains/kotlin-mobile-docs/topics/setup.md

-[//]: # (title: Set up an environment for KMM developement)
+[//]: # (title: Set up an environment for KMM development)
-[//]: # (auxiliary-id: Set_up_environment_for_KMM_development)
+[//]: # (auxiliary-id: Set_up_an_environment_for_KMM_development)

-Before you start [creating your first application](create-first-app.md) that works on iOS and Android, set up an environment for Kotlin mobile multiplatform (KMM) development:
+Before you begin [creating your first application](create-first-app.md) to work on both iOS and Android, you will need to start by setting up an environment for Kotlin mobile multiplatform (KMM) development:

-1. If you are going to work with the shared code and Android-specific code, you can work on any computer with the operating system supported by [Android Studio](https://developer.android.com/studio).
+1. If you are going to work with shared code or Android-specific code, you can work on any computer with an operating system supported by [Android Studio](https://developer.android.com/studio).
-   If you also want to write iOS-specific code and run an iOS application on a simulator or real device, take a Mac with the macOS operating system.
+   If you also want to write iOS-specific code and run an iOS application on a simulator or real device, use a Mac with a macOS.
-2. Install the latest version of [Android Studio](https://developer.android.com/studio).
+2. Install the latest version of [Android Studio](https://developer.android.com/studio) – version 4.1 or higher.
-    The recommended version is 4.1 or higher.
     You will use Android Studio for creating your multiplatform applications and running them on device simulators.
-3. If you need to write iOS-specific code and run an iOS application, install the latest version of [Xcode](https://apps.apple.com/us/app/xcode/id497799835).
+3. If you need to write iOS-specific code and run an iOS application, install the latest version of [Xcode](https://apps.apple.com/us/app/xcode/id497799835) –  version 11.5 or higher.
-    The recommended version is 11.5 or higher.
     Most of the time, Xcode will work in the background.
 You will use it to add Swift or Objective-C code to your iOS application and run it on a real device.
 4. Update the Kotlin plugin to the version 1.4.0 or higher.
     In Android Studio, select **Tools** | **Kotlin** | **Configure Kotlin Plugin Updates** and update to the latest